Email marketing is a specialization

-In the past week I have received emails that may as well be posters, because they are one big image, emails with the logo at the bottom of the template, calls to action hidden within text and at the bottom of the email and subject lines that give no indication of content.
+In the past week I have received emails that may as well be posters because they are one big image, emails with the logo at the bottom of the template, calls to action hidden within text and at the bottom of the email and subject lines that give no indication of content.

 So I ask the question… are these organizations embarking on self-service email marketing without the crucial knowledge around what works?
 Or is this a case of believing that above the line marketing is unchangeable when it comes to online?
-Either way, this is a massive error on the part of these organisations.
+Either way, this is a massive error on the part of these organizations.